quang-do-se/aws-certs/devops/tmp/study.md

 SQS size limit is 256KB
   - Files must be uploaded to S3 and a reference to them should be sent to SQS.

+AWS KMS can encrypt data only up to 4 KB in size.

 `Continuous Delivery` phase requires manual approval step. `Continuous Integration` and `Continuous Deployment` are fully automated.
   - https://aws.amazon.com/devops/continuous-integration/